Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 The value for `#` must point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).
 For example: `C:\\centos-image.iso`

-The CentOS ISO image must be the **DVD** version.
-You can find it through one of the mirrors listed here: [ISO Image](http://isoredirect.centos.org/centos/7/isos/x86_64)
+Make sure to use the **DVD** version of CentOS ISO.
+You can find the ISO through one of the mirrors listed here: [ISO Image](http://isoredirect.centos.org/centos/7/isos/x86_64)

-- Run the following command:
+To generate the Vagrant box file for VirtualBox, run the following command:
 `packer build -var-file=centos-base-variables.json -force centos-base.json`

 When the Packer process finishes, there should be a `centos-base.box` file in the current directory.

+Next, we need to configure the proxy environment variables for our OpenShift platform.
-- Next, edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`
+- Edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`

 Because Guest Additions are propagated to the image from your local VirtualBox, make sure you have version 5.2.12 of VirtualBox installed.

+To create the OpenShift box file, do the following:
 - Open the terminal and change the directory to the folder with the project.
 - Execute the following command:
 `packer build -var-file=centos-openshift-variables.json -force centos-openshift.json`

 When the Packer process finishes, there should be a `centos-7-openshift.box` file available.

-- Upload the file to the Maven repository: maven.repository.com
+Next, upload the file to the Maven repository: maven.repository.com
-Make sure that the credentials are configured for the server with the id user-upload in your `~/.m2/settings.xml`
+Make sure that the credentials are configured for the server, with the id user-upload in your `~/.m2/settings.xml`
-- Next, run the following command:
+- To upload the file, run the following command:

     ```
     mvn deploy:deploy-file